Horticultural Therapy Programs for the Disability Community

-TALMAR is pleased to be working in partnership with the Veterans Administration in a pilot program that trains veterans who are also experiencing mental health challenges, in a beginning farmer program in Sustainable Agriculture.
-Both classroom and practical hands-on experience continue throughout the sessions.
+TALMAR is pleased to be working in partnership with the Veterans Administration in the VA Farms pilot program.
+The program trains veterans in small scale sustainable agriculture, preparing graduates for careers in agriculture or to start their own farms.
+Both classroom and practical hands-on experience continue throughout the seasons.

 Community Supported Agriculture & Flowers (CSA)

 What is a CSA?